Equidistribution in the space of 3-lattices and Dirichlet-improvable vectors on planar lines: Introduction

 \subsection{Acknowledgements}

-We would like to thank Emmanuel Breuillard, Alexandar Gorodnik and Lior Silberman for helpful discussions.
-Part of the work was done when the second and the forth-named authors were visiting Hausdorff Research Institute for Mathematics (HIM), Bonn, Germany for the trimester program ``Dynamics: Topology and Numbers'' in 2020; they would like to thank HIM for hospitality.
+We would like to thank Emmanuel Breuillard, Alexander Gorodnik and Lior Silberman for helpful discussions.
+Part of the work was done when the second and the fourth-named authors were visiting the Hausdorff Research Institute for Mathematics (HIM) in Bonn for the trimester program ``Dynamics: Topology and Numbers'' in 2020; they would like to thank HIM for hospitality.
+We also thank the referees for their very careful detailed comments and corrections that greatly helped us improve the readability of the paper.